NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/NavigatingtheFrontiersofTomorrow.md

 The essence of the Internet is to reduce the cost of searching and interacting with information to almost zero, and on this basis, it has given birth to many highly scalable, highly profitable, and monopolistic business models that traditional economists cannot comprehend.
 However, many projects and ideas from the '90s were launched prematurely, before the necessary hardware and software infrastructure was in place, and before personal computers and broadband internet became widespread.
 As a result, they ended up failing miserably, like Webvan, founded in 1996 and bankrupt by 2001, with a total funding of around $800 million.

-After the dot-com bubble burst in 2001, the maturation of infrastructure and the decrease in various costs led to the emergence of new applications (such as Taobao, YouTube, Netflix, Facebook, Amazon, AWS, iPhone, Uber, TikTok, and so on).
+After the dot-com bubble burst in 2001, the maturation of infrastructure and the decrease in various costs led to the emergence of new applications (such as Taobao, YouTube, Netflix, Facebook, Amazon, AWS, iPhone, Uber, TikTok).
 Their explosive growth and massive scale far surpassed even the most pessimistic imaginations.

 <img src="assets/NavigatingtheFrontiersofTomorrow/image-20230603211039212.png" alt="image-20230603211039212" style="zoom:60%;" />